 “Legally, after seven years [a right of way] stops being a right of way.
 So [we] went out at weekends [and cut] the fences which closed the paths.
 [The government weren’t] particularly worried but the farmers weren’t very enthusiastic.”

 Les’s love of the environment followed him to his new home in Australia, where he was a part of a watershed moment in Victoria’s environment movement: the fight to save the Little Desert in 1969.
-The event led to the formation of what is now Environment Victoria and changed the way people viewed conservation in the state, for good.
+The event led to the formation of what is now Environment Victoria and changed the way people viewed conservation in the state, for good — On 12 June 2017 Les received an honorary Medal of the Order of Australia for his service to our environment.

 “Recently, there was a demonstration up in the hills near Marysville on logging catchments.
 And I wondered how we could get the general population more active in these present issues.
 And I thought it would be nice if we could find out how it was that people got so wild about the Little Desert.”